 Additionally, during excursions/field trips, students are expected to leave from CIC and return to CIC with their classmates and sponsors.
 Under extenuating circumstances, parents can request to personally pick-up their child at the conclusion of the excursion/field trip by writing a request to the appropriate Principal 3 days prior to the event.
 Final approval for this request will be determined by the Director.
-Also, be advised that the following documentation is required for most CIC excursions and a student will not be allowed to travel if these requirements are not met:
+Also, be advised that the following documentation is required for CIC field trips outside of Carabobo, and a student will not be allowed to travel if these requirements are not met: